IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/01_Adding_igSpreadsheet.md

 xhr.send();
 ```

-## Creating a basic igSpreadsheet implementation using MVC Helper
+## Creating a basic igSpreadsheet implementation using ASP.NET MVC/Core helpers
-If you want to difine the control on server-side then you can use the MVC wrapper.
+If you want to define the control on server-side then you can use the MVC wrapper.
 The code below will achieve the same result as when the control is defined on the client-side.

 In MVC:
 ```